Results May Vary: Music and lyrics

-Durst's controversy with Britney Spears provided lyrical inspiration for Results May Vary.
-There were rumors that Durst and Spears were in a relationship.
-Durst wrote three songs for Spears' 2003 album In the Zone.
-Durst and Spears worked on those songs in a studio.
-After Spears denied the relationship, Durst refused to allow those three songs to appear on Spears' 2003 album In the Zone.
+Durst's controversy with Britney Spears provided lyrical inspiration for the album.
+There was rumors him and Spears were in a relationship, with him writing three songs for her 2003 album In the Zone, working on those songs in a studio.
+After she denied the relationship, he refused to allow those three songs to appear on the album.
 Results May Vary features a cover of The Who's "Behind Blue Eyes" with a Speak & Spell during the song's bridge.
 "Gimme the Mic" includes lyrics from the Beastie Boys' "Pass the Mic" and Eric B. & Rakim's "Microphone Fiend", and "Let Me Down" samples Steve Miller's "Take the Money and Run".
 "Head for the Barricade" borrows from the song "Stick 'Em" by the Fat Boys.
 "Phenomenon" borrows the line, "Once again back it's the incredible", from "Bring the Noise" by Public Enemy.
 The album demonstrates Limp Bizkit's gloomy side, with more-serious, less-confident lyrics than previous songs.
-Lyrical topics include bullying, Durst's past, self-pity, betrayal, childhood pain, heartbreak, feeling misunderstood, love and Durst's views on MTV and radio.
-About "Down Another Day", Joe D'Angelo of MTV found it difficult to believe that lyrics that were similar to Mayer's could come from Durst, whom, according to D'Angelo, had recently "likened himself to a chainsaw and threatened to skin your ass raw".
-"Eat You Alive" was reportedly about Britney Spears (rumored to be involved with Durst) or Angelina Jolie (whom Durst admired).
-According to Durst, "The scream in 'Eat You Alive' is like an animalistic, sexual, crazy, primitive roar", and the desire which came with this behavior.
-Durst said that "Just Drop Dead" was not (as had been speculated) about Britney Spears, but was inspired by his experience with her and other women.
-Also, Durst said that "Just Drop Dead" is "about a girl who acts like a whore".
-According to Durst, "'Underneath the Gun' is about suicide and the struggle you can have when ending your life becomes an option".
+Lyrical topics include bullying, Durst's past, self-pity, betrayal, childhood pain, heartbreak, feeling misunderstood, love and his views on MTV and radio.
+About "Down Another Day", Joe D'Angelo of MTV found it difficult to believe that lyrics that were similar to Mayer's could come from Durst, whom, according to him, had recently "likened himself to a chainsaw and threatened to skin your ass raw".
+"Eat You Alive" was reportedly about Britney Spears (rumored to be involved in an affair with Durst) or Angelina Jolie (whom he admired).
+According to Durst, "the scream in 'Eat You Alive' is like an animalistic, sexual, crazy, primitive roar", and the desire which came with this behavior.
+He claimed that "Just Drop Dead" was not (as had been speculated) about Britney Spears, but was inspired by his experience with her and other women, also saying the song is "about a girl who acts like a whore".
+"Underneath the Gun" is about suicide and the struggle you can have when ending your life becomes an option, according to Durst.